What Are Ostomy Wafers?

 A wafer is the part of the ostomy appliance that sticks to your skin.
 Wafers can also be referred to as a baseplate, skin barriers or a flange, although “flange” is more commonly used to refer to the coupling component that you attach the bag to on a two-piece system, and skin barriers are more likely to be associated with barrier wipes/sprays or even barrier rings.

 Ostomy appliances come in two distinct styles: one-piece and two-piece.
 I explain in detail the differences in THIS article.
 In short: one-piece appliances include a wafer and pouch, while in two-piece systems, the pouch and wafers are separate and can be purchased independently.

 Extended and Regular Wear

-Manufacturers have their own unique style of wafer, and adhesives can vary from “normal wear” to “extended wear”.
+Manufacturers have their own unique style of wafers, and adhesives can vary from “normal wear” to “extended wear”.

 Wafers are designed to be worn between 1-7 days (depending on many factors), but many ostomates can get around 3-5 days of wear if there are no problems.

 Ileostomates and Urostomates may want to use “extended wear” products, as they are designed to better handle aggressive liquid output better than “regular wear” can.

 If you are a colostomate or someone who uses a closed-ended pouch that is replaced every day or multiple times a day, you may find that “regular wear” wafers are easier to remove and more gentle on the skin.